Import AP Transactions into Quickbooks via Business Importer

 If you use the Discount Feature in Quickbooks Online then you will need to skip this section and manually enter the fees later.
 However by using this workaround the fees are captured as Merchant Account Fees and posted to the Profit and Loss Statement as an expense.
 This will post the fees in the discount line on the Invoices and Sales Receipts.

-Set up your Business Importer account at Account > Integrations.
+Set up your Business Importer account at Firm Settings > Integrations.
 Click Connect to begin the registration process for your free account:

 On the sign up page, b-importer will automatically pull in your name (which is editable) and your AdvicePay account email (which is not editable).
 When setting and confirming your own password, b-importer will require that it is 8-12 characters long and it contains at least one number, one alphabetic character, and one special character (@#!$%^&+=).